fluffyrabbot/word-match-phoenix/game_bot/lib/docs/domain/events/guess_processed.md

 - GuessAbandoned - When a guess attempt is abandoned
 - RoundCompleted - When a successful guess completes a round
 - TeamEliminated - When a team is eliminated due to max guesses

+## Importance Level

+The GuessProcessed event is classified as **CRITICAL** importance because:
+- It represents the atomic unit of gameplay
+- It contains essential data for game state reconstruction
+- It's required for accurate scoring and game progression
+- It's needed for analytics and player performance tracking